 The results for the year are set out on page 15.
-Dividends of £21,000,000 (2018: £Nil) were recommended by the directors and paid during the year.
+The directors do not recommend the payment of a dividend (2018: £Nil).

 A review of the progress of the Company's business during the year, likely future developments, key performance indicators and principal business risks are contained in the Strategic Report on page 2.